TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps**:

-1. Start a new conversation in the frontend (be sure to sign in as user "Tony")
+1. Start a new conversation in the frontend (be sure to sign in as user "Peter" or "Bruce" as they don't have any pre-loaded memories)
-2. Send: "Hi, I'm planning a trip to Tokyo"
+2. Send: `Hi, I'm planning a trip to Tokyo`
-3. Send: "I don't eat meat and I need wheelchair-accessible restaurants"
+3. Send: `I don't eat meat and I need wheelchair-accessible restaurants`
 4. Open Azure Data Explorer (Cosmos DB)
 5. Query the `Memories` container:
    ```sql